ochrons/scalajs-spa-tutorial/README.md

 but this is just due to name mangling by Scala.
 Below you can see how the debugger has hit a breakpoint and the local variables are displayed automatically.

 ![breakpoints](/../screenshots/screenshots/debug2.png?raw=true)

+You might also want to install Facebook [React DevTools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) into your Chrome browser to help visualize active React components in the DevTools window.

 ## Logging